 At the time of writing every one of the laptops listed here is available to buy in the UK.
 However, the budget laptop market is extremely volatile, and retailers tend to secure limited stock of any model so there's a chance it can go out of stock without us noticing – we check as often as we can.

-Also remember that laptop makers will make many variations of the same laptop, with subtly different specifications.
+Also remember that laptop makers will make many variations of the same laptop, with subtly different specifications such as a different sized hard drive.
 It's generally safe to buy one of these alternatives if you understand the differences in specification.